BWoodfork/clojure-ttt/README.md

-This is my Clojure Tic-Tac-Toe game.
-I'm currently adding features to it, but it is fully functional as of October 13th 2014.
-The only option currently is to play human vs the unbeatable computer.
-If you think you can beat the computer, go ahead and click on the 'git clone' button on this page.
-Open the directory that you've cloned this to and type 'lein run' (without the quotes) and the game will run for you!
-Good luck!
+This is my human vs AI Clojure Tic-Tac-Toe game.
+Just as it will be in the future, per Skynet, the AI is smarter than you.
+The AI will either win or force a tie game.

+To get started, you will need to have Clojure installed.
+If you do not have Clojure installed, go here for instructions : http://leiningen.org/#install

+Click on gitclone and clone this repo to a directory on your machine.
+Open up that directory and type 'lein run' (without the quotes) and the game will begin.